Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 * Log Analytics Workspace where Azure Spring Cloud, Azure Firewall, and the virtual machine deliver logs and metrics.
 * Instance of Azure Key Vault deployed with a Private Endpoint for secrets and certificates storage for applications deployed to Azure Spring Cloud
 * Instance of Azure Database for MySQL deployed with a Private Endpoint.
 This can be used to deploy the sample app described in this document.
+* Optional - Instance of [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview) with Web Application Firewall for securely exposing applications to the internet.

 ## Prerequisites
 1. [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)